meditation practice

 Read More

-If we get uptight about feeling uncomfortable in meditation, just remember this simple instruction- give careful and kind attention to whatever arises.
+If you feel uncomfortable when you meditate, just remember that discomfort in meditation is normal.
+You job is just to give careful and kind attention to whatever arises.
 Do you ever find yourself feeling uncomfortable in meditation after just settling in?
 If your mind could text you, what would it say?
-Lately, mine would text: Oh, no- not my aching knee…
+Lately, mine would text:…

 Read More